Conversational AI

 What is a conversational AI platform?

-A conversational AI platform is the software that builds, deploys, and runs AI agents that talk with people.
-It works over phone calls, chat windows, and messaging apps.
+A conversational AI platform is software that builds, deploys, and runs AI agents that talk with people across phone calls, chat, and text.
+The goal is to resolve queries faster or triage to a human, if necessary.

-According to Salesforce's 2025 State of Service report, AI agent adoption in customer service grew 1.7x year-over-year, rising from 39% to 66%.
-The category isn't theoretical anymore.
-The question buyers ask is no longer "will this work?", rather "which platform should we pick?"
+According to Salesforce's 2025 State of Service report, AI agent adoption in customer service grew 1.7x year-over-year, from 39% to 66%.

-That second question is what this guide answers.
-In Telnyx’s conversations with potential clients, the biggest differentiator wasn't model quality.
-It was how well the platform connected to the CRM, helpdesk, and the business systems agents need to access to resolve a ticket.
+In Telnyx's conversations with potential clients, the biggest differentiator is not model quality.
+It's how well the platform connects to the CRM, helpdesk, and the business systems agents need to resolve a ticket.

-Most serious conversational AI platforms ship a common set of capabilities:
+The top platforms include a common set of capabilities:

-• Multi-channel support across voice, web chat, SMS, social messaging, and email
+• Multi-channel coverage across voice, web chat, SMS, social messaging, and email

 • NLU and LLM orchestration for intent recognition, context retention, retrieval from your data, and tool-use over external APIs

-• Scale for high call volume without performance degradation, with auto-scaling and concurrency management
+• High-volume call scaling without performance degradation, with auto-scaling and concurrency management

 • Carrier-grade telephony for voice deployments, including STIR/SHAKEN attestation and number provisioning